 What if we could double computer speed and storage capability without shrinking transistors?
 A new data type called a “posit” may make this possible.
 Posits are designed to be a direct drop-in replacement for IEEE Standard 754 floats.
 They provide compelling advantages over floats, including higher accuracy, simpler hardware implementation, larger dynamic range, better closure under arithmetic operations, and simpler exception handling.
 Most importantly, they provide bit-identical reproducibility and portability, something IEEE floats do not.
 A series of comprehensive benchmarks compares how many decimals of accuracy can be produced for a set number of bits-per-value, using various number formats.
 The higher accuracy means we can often use half as many bits to store numerical values, from low-precision floats used for Deep Learning to high-precision floats used for computational physics.
 Posits should take up less space to implement in silicon than an IEEE float.
 With fewer gate delays per operation as well as smaller silicon footprint, the posit operations per second (POPS) supported by a chip can be significantly higher than the FLOPs using similar hardware resources.
 Storage requirements for Big Data can potentially be halved.
 Posit arithmetic effectively doubles computer speed and storage capability like Moore’s Law does… but without changing chip technology

-Dr Di Li is Chief Scientist, Radio Division in the National Astronomical Observatory, Chinese Academy of Sciences.
+Dr Di Li is the Chief Scientist of the Radio Division, National Astronomical Observatory, Chinese Academy of Sciences.

 Dr. Li has lead numerous research programs, including spectroscopic and mapping projects of JVLA, GBT, Arecibo, Herschel, SOFIA, ALMA, etc. He pioneered observing and data analysis techniques, including HI narrow self-absorption (HINSA) technique and a new inversion solution to the dust temperature distribution.
 These techniques facilitate important measurements of star forming regions, such as their formation time scale.
 His work has been featured in “Nature” as a research highlight.
 He was awarded the National Research Council (US) “Resident Research Fellow” award and was a member of the NASA outstanding team award (2009).